 Whatever your company’s culture, sharing it is an important part of any new hire training program.

-Consider reviewing at the end of the first week and month, then again at three months, six months, and twelve months.
+Consider setting up meetings at the end of the first week and month, then again at three months, six months, and twelve months.
 This regular check-in should not be punitive.
 The goal here is a happy, supported, productive employee.

 6 Tips For Developing The Most Effective Corporate Sales Training Program